Tyron-patterns/real-estate-portfolio-analysis/Executive-Summary/README.md

 A more in-depth analysis of missing and delayed payments and their associated risks was conducted using tenant segmentation.

-## 3. What structurally limits profitability (costs, taxes, vacancy)?
+## 3. What structurally limits profitability?

 - **Vacancy is one of the most prominent structural factors affecting profitability**
 as the equation **vacancy = no profits** remains true and represents a major constraint on profit generation.